 Once disengaged, the large platform provided solid traction and real estate underfoot.

-The Latitude spring loaded engagement mechanism doesn't disappear completely underfoot, but it drops down to expose one of the thinnest pedals in our test at 19mm.
-The clipless mechanism is certainly present underfoot but felt less obtrusive than the Crank Brothers Mallet E or the Shimano XTR M9020.
+The Latitude spring-loaded engagement mechanism doesn't disappear completely underfoot, but it drops down to expose one of the thinnest pedals in our test at 19mm.
+The clipless mechanism is certainly present underfoot but felt less obtrusive than the Crank Brothers Mallet E or the Shimano XTR M9120.

 We found them to be a bit less resistant to clogging with mud and debris than other pedals in the test.
 Their substantial surface area had plenty of places for mud to hang on and their clipless mechanism doesn't employ any of the fancy technology that Shimano uses to shed mud.

-This pedal is best paired with a free ride shoe where the soft rubber sole can take advantage of the traction pins.
+This pedal is best paired with a free ride shoe like the Five Ten Hellcat Pro where the soft rubber sole can take advantage of the traction pins.
 If you're new to a pedal like this, you might also consider a pair of shin guards.

 — Joshua Hutchens